muhammadsaim895/assignment-4/README.md

 ## What This Assignment Is About

-This project is about testing a public REST API called **JSONPlaceholder**.
 Two tools were used:

 - **Postman** – to test the API requests (GET, POST, PUT, DELETE) and check if the responses are correct.